-Information about the attending prescribing clinician is in the new ESM guidelines, published on the Board's website.
+Information about the attending prescribing clinician is in the Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.

 What is my role at the observational clinical sessions that I must attend as part of my supervised practice?